-The interest in camping lately has been increasing steadily, about a sleeping pad that you are going to buy, and it will play a tremendous role in your sleeping and tent set up, so give it the attention it deserves.
+For your next camping trip, you'll need a sleeping pad that will provide cushioning and insulation from the wet and cold ground.
+A camping mat plays a tremendous role in your sleeping and tent set up, so give it the attention it deserves.

 What Is R-Value?

-If you have ever shopped for a sleeping pad you would have noticed that the sleeping pads have R-values.
+If you have ever shopped for a sleeping pad you would have noticed that the sleeping pad R-values vary from pad to pad and from manufacturer to manufacturer.
 Though there are many specifications and features that you can find in sleeping pads, the R-value is going to determine its thermal resistance and the insulation.

 The thermal resistance plays a major role in a sleeping pad as it means how well it resists against the ground.
 As you lose your body heat to the ground, you will need more resistance to colder conditions and less resistance for warmer ones.